My life, as I knew it, ended ten days ago.

 Yeah, Ten.
 What a number.
 Ten days ago.
 December 21st, the day she tore me to pieces with a letter she handed me out the window of her car as she backed out of her driveway.
 Saying she had Christmas shopping to do, and she assumed I knew this was coming.

-I mean, how do you recover just before Christmas, school is out for the vacation break, and all was going to be so perfect.
+I mean, how do you recover just before Christmas, school is out for the vacation break, and all was going to be so perfect?
 I had the key to a friend’s garage apartment who was gone, and we were going to make wild love until the wee hours and bind the burning passion I thought was mutual between us.

 “Eight,” resounded around the room, and everyone was counting down with him.
 Hopping up and down, holding hands and other body parts, about to enjoy the massive lingering kiss of the New Year coming in seconds.

-And, eight days ago, the clock hands moved like gremlins were invisibly holding on to the hands to make every minute of the day more torturous to me to suffer through.
+And, eight days ago, the clock hands moved like gremlins were invisibly holding on to the hands to make every minute of the day more torturous for me to suffer through.
 Misery, they said, became amplified by the Christmas season if something awful happened.
 Were ‘they’ ever right.

-“Seven,” the loudspeakers boomed as party exploding streamers held in anticipation of welcoming in the decade, and new, exciting events in store for many of the party-goers.
+“Seven,” the loudspeakers boomed as party exploding streamers held in anticipation of welcoming in the decade and new, exciting events in store for many of the party-goers.

 “Six,” Larry’s voice boomed over the crowd.
 He was almost halfway through the countdown to the zero seconds, and the celebration promised to be a blow-out.

-For their sake, I dragged in dressed in underwear and a bathrobe, all I intended to put on this Christmas.
+For their sake, I dragged myself downstairs dressed in underwear and a bathrobe, all I intended to put on this Christmas.
 Dad wished me “Merry Christmas” and proceeded to joke about my mood.
 I didn’t feel like the subject of the jokes, but some were actually funny, and I could not help but smile.

 “There, you see?”
-Dad said, “You’re not totally void of some humor since you got ‘put down, slapped around and run over with the steamroller,’ six days ago.”
+Dad said, “You’re not totally void of some humor since you got put-down, slapped-around, and run over with the steamroller, six days ago.”